0anw0/assessment-task/README.md

 - [react-native-fast-image](https://github.com/DylanVann/react-native-fast-image)
   # cached optimized images
-  the community package (react-native-fast-image from @DylanVann) for more performant images.
+  the community package (react-native-fast-image from @DylanVann) provides more performant images.
   Every image in the list is a new Image() instance.
 The faster it reaches the loaded hook, the faster your JavaScript thread will be free again.